nozhanb/landCoverClassification/README.md

 ## 5. Running the Model

-Once you have downloaded/cloned the repository, use the ___Dockerfile___ to create the required docker image and then run the docker image to create the container (see for more details on Docker).
+Once you have downloaded/cloned the repository, use the ___Dockerfile___ to create docker image and then the docker container and make sure the container is running (see 4 for more details).
 Next, just type in the browser "0.0.0.3000".
 This will connect you to the container.
 Then the an html page will pop up and asks you to upload your images.
 Up load your images and click on ___upload___ button.
-Once uploaded the images will be sent to the container where our classificaton model is running.
+Note that  Once uploaded the images will be sent to the container where our classificaton model is running.
 After a few minutes (depending on how big your image is) you will receive a message stating "Processing done!".
 This means the classification is over.
 The user needs to remember that the image should be transfered from the container to local machine as this process will not happen automatically.
-This can be done by ___[SCP](https://docs.docker.com/v17.12/machine/reference/scp/)___ command (see the command below).
+This can be done by [SCP](https://docs.docker.com/v17.12/machine/reference/scp/) command (see the command below).

 > docker_container_id scp path_to_image_in_docker_container path_to_desired_location_on_local_machine